 *based on RepairPal.com.

-If you’re just looking for protection for essential components like the engine, then you should consider an extended powertrain warranty.
-If you want full coverage for your vehicle, an extended warranty that includes both bumper-to-bumper and powertrain coverage is your best bet.
+You should consider an extended powertrain warranty if you’re just looking for protection for essential components like the engine.
+If you want full coverage for your vehicle, an extended warranty that includes bumper-to-bumper and powertrain coverage is your best bet.
 On the other hand, you should consider a drivetrain warranty If you want the cheapest coverage available.

 Aftermarket warranty providers, on the other hand, generally let you service your vehicle at whatever in-network shop you like, giving you a lot more flexibility.
 Many plans also come with benefits like towing, roadside assistance, trip interruption, and rental car coverage.